Compact and aligned text (CAT) Client

 Parameters:

-• format – A short version of the Accept header, e.g. json, yaml.
+• format – A short version of the Accept header, such as json or yaml.

-• h – Comma-separated list of column names to display.
+• h – A comma-separated list of column names to display.

-• help – Return help information.
+• help – Returns help information.
 Default is false.

-• local – Return local information, do not retrieve the state from cluster-manager node.
+• local – Returns local information but does not retrieve the state from the cluster manager node.
 Default is false.

-• (Deprecated (master_timeout) – To promote inclusive language, use ‘cluster_manager_timeout’ instead.): Operation timeout for connection to master node.
+• (Deprecated (master_timeout) – To promote inclusive language, use cluster_manager_timeout instead.): The amount of time allowed to establish a connection to the cluster manager node.

-• s – Comma-separated list of column names or column aliases to sort by.
+• s – A comma-separated list of column names or column aliases to sort by.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • params (Any) –